Get In Touch

 My Thoughts on Oath, the board game.

-Oath: Chronicles of Empire and Exile is a one to six player strategy board game where players will guide the course of history in an ancient land.
+Oath: Chronicles of Empire and Exile is a one to six-player strategy board game where players will guide the course of history in an ancient land.
 They might attempt to bolster the power of the Chancellor or scheme to bring the kingdom to ruin.
 The consequences of one game will ripple through those that follow, changing what resources and actions future players may have at their disposal and even altering the game’s core victory condition.

 My wife and I have been playing designer board games for nearly a decade now, and like a lot of others, we broke into the hobby with Catan.
 (However, I did play Talisman and D&D long before that; but I don’t lump those two into the same hobby.)
 Over the years, I have watched my wife’s responses to various board games closely.
 Like a board game sommelier, I have tried to bring a gaming experience that kept her coming back to the table.
 However, I knew that Oath would challenge her.
 She is a die-hard worker-placement, euro-gamer.
-She likes creating engines that are optimized whose efficiencies outclass those around the table.
+She likes creating engines that are optimized and whose efficiencies outclass those around the table.
 So when she told me after a 5+ hour learning game (our first game too) that she liked it, I was surprised.
-I had knew that she wouldn’t.
+I had known that she wouldn’t.

 What was different?